-7.5.2 Individual Education Plans
+7.6.2 Individual Education Plans (IEP)

-An IEP is a continuous collaborative process of development, implementation and review which should be contributed to by teachers, parents, specialists, and the pupil themselves.
-Each IEP should be unique taking into account strengths and interests as well as difficulties when determining strategies, modifications and targets to ensure progress.
+An IEP is a continuous collaborative process of development, implementation and review, which is contributed to by teachers, parents and the pupil.
+Each IEP should be unique, considering strengths, interests and needs when determining strategies, modifications and targets to ensure progress.
 Classroom teachers, learning support assistants and parents will be supported by the Inclusion team as they implement the plan.
-IEPs may be developed with pupils in Wave 2 if needed and for all wave 3 pupils whether More Able, Emirate, EAL, AEN or SoD.